-It is a quite easy but entertaining exercise, even for more advanced students, and with them could be used as akind of warm up activity.
-You may download it here:
+It is a quite easy but entertaining exercise, even for more advanced students, and with them could be used as a kind of warm-up activity.
+Y

 Next post will be devoted to another activity helping students hack through unknown vocabulary in reading